carVertical Price Reaches $0.0001 on Exchanges (CV)

-carVertical (CV) traded 3.2% higher against the US dollar during the 1-day period ending at 21:00 PM E.T. on June 6th.
-During the last week, carVertical has traded down 1.3% against the US dollar.
-One carVertical coin can now be purchased for $0.0001 or 0.00000000 BTC on popular exchanges. carVertical has a total market cap of $1.14 million and approximately $2,186.00 worth of carVertical was traded on exchanges in the last day.
+carVertical (CV) traded up 2.3% against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on June 8th.
+During the last week, carVertical has traded 2.2% higher against the U.S. dollar. carVertical has a total market cap of $1.14 million and $3,480.00 worth of carVertical was traded on exchanges in the last day.
+One carVertical coin can currently be bought for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.